PedroMSGouveia/BookingClassesRepo/README.md

   composer install
 ```

-After that we will need to migrate database tables, we will do that for deployment and a seperate one for testing.
+After that we will need to migrate database tables, we will do that for deployment and a separate one for testing.

 ```bash
   php artisan migrate
 ```

-This command should ask you if you want to insert "laravel" database, just type "Yes".
+**This command should ask you if you want to insert "laravel" database, just type "Yes".**

 Now for testing database: